aartur/mschematool/README.md

 ==========================
 Most of the functionality is implemented in subclasses of `MigrationsRepository` and `MigrationsExecutor` in `mschematool.py` file.

-`MigrationsRepository` represents a repository of migrations available for execution, with the default implemention `DirRepository`, which is just a directory with files.
+`MigrationsRepository` represents a repository of migrations available for execution, with the default implementation `DirRepository`, which is just a directory with files.
 You might want to extend/reimplement it when you need a smarter mechanism for dealing with sets of migrations.

 `MigrationsExecutor` represents a part that deals with executing migrations and storing results in a table.
 If you want to add support for a new database, you should implement a subclass of this class (see `PostgresMigrations` as an example).